The Best Books to Learn Technical Analysis Like a Professional Market Analyst

 From the man who introduced candlestick charting to the West, this is the updated 2nd edition of the original.

-Candlestick Charts or Bars are used routinely today and are an essential part of buiding your charting methodology.
+Candlestick Charts or Bars are used routinely today and are an essential part of building your charting methodology.

-Candlesticks give insights into short term supply and demand scenarios and enhance speed of pattern recognition.
+Candlesticks give insights into short-term supply and demand scenarios and enhance the speed of pattern recognition.